Tutorial: Uploading a file

 Next steps

-- MASV Transfer Agent: Full details about adding MASV transfers and automations to your application.
+- MASV Agent: Full details about adding MASV transfers and automations to your application.

 - MASV Web Uploader: A user-friendly GUI uploader you can add to your web application.